Perspective | In Gaza, skateboarding offers mental refuge to youth

 “It’s also good for their mental health, that they can focus on something else than the war and all the problems we are facing in Gaza” he said.

-Married and the father of a 1-year-old son, Captain Rajab needs to find revenue, a difficult prospect for any young man living in Gaza.
+Married and the father of a 1-year-old son, Captain Rajab needs to make money, a difficult prospect for any young man living in Gaza.

-“I didn’t go further than my primary school, but thanks to skateboarding, I’ve motivated myself to learn photography and videography in order to film our skateboarding sessions and raise money for the construction of new skatepark with Gaza Freestyle,” he said.
+“I didn’t go further than my primary school, but thanks to skateboarding, I’ve been motivated to learn photography and videography in order to film our skateboarding sessions and raise money for the construction of a new skatepark with Gaza Freestyle,” he said.
 “I’ve even received a Sony camera from the Italian organization to take pictures of their project.
-Therefore, I sometimes shoot events in Gaza and earn some money with that.
+I sometimes shoot events in Gaza and earn some money that way.
 But it’s hard — my family is putting pressure on me to find a more stable job.”

 A few kilometers north, a new Olympic-standard skatepark was completed in June as part of the Green Hopes project for the social and environmental redevelopment of the northern Gaza Strip.
 This project, due to formally start in December, is a joint effort of the Italian Association of Cooperation and Solidarity (ACS), Gaza Freestyle and the local districts of al-Nada, al-Isba and al-Awda.